GoblinArchives/LiminalHorror/Liminal Horror System/Principles for Facilitators.md

 ---
 layout: default
-title: Principles for Wardens
+title: Principles for Facilitators
 nav_order: 2
 parent: Core Game
 ---

-# Principles for Wardens
+# Principles for Facilitators
 ## Information
 - Information should never be kept behind rolls.
 - Provide information readily and freely to facilitate critical thinking and clever play.